Back to Articles

 Common strength grades for residential and commercial projects:

 Strength depends on the water-cement ratio.
 Lower ratios (0.40–0.45) produce stronger, more durable concrete; higher ratios (0.55–0.65) improve workability but reduce long-term durability.
-For North Carolina's climate—with seasonal freeze-thaw cycles, humidity, and occasional heavy rain—a 4,000 PSI mix with air entrainment (4–8% entrained air) is ideal for driveways and patios.
+For North Carolina's climate—with seasonal freeze-thaw cycles, humidity, and occasional heavy rain—a high-strength concrete with air entrainment (4–8% entrained air) is ideal for driveways and patios.

 Air entrainment is critical in freeze-thaw climates.
 When concrete freezes, water in the pores expands.
 Air-entrained concrete contains tiny, evenly spaced air bubbles that absorb this expansion, preventing spalling and scaling.
 NC State Extension recommends air entrainment for all outdoor concrete in the Piedmont and Mountain regions.